Carpenteria

 Carpenteria /ˌkɑːrpənˈtɪəriə ˌkælᵻˈfɔːrnᵻkə/, the tree anemone or bush anemone, is a genus of flowering plants in the hydrangea family Hydrangeaceae.
 It is closely related to the similar genus Philadelphus and is monotypic, being represented by the single species Carpenteria californica which is a flowering evergreen shrub native to the Sierra Nevada foothills in California.

+Eponym

 The genus was named in honor of Dr. William Marbury Carpenter, a noted botanist from Louisiana.

 Description

 Carpenteria californica grows to 1–3 m tall, with flaky bark on older stems.
 The leaves are opposite, lanceolate, 4–10 cm long and 1–2.5 cm broad, glossy green above, blue-green to whitish and downy beneath.

 The sweetly-scented flowers are 3–7 cm across with five to eight pure white petals and a cluster of yellow stamens.
 It flowers from late spring to midsummer.
 The fruit is a leathery capsule 6–12 mm in diameter, containing numerous seeds.